jawslouis/MakePlacePlugin/README.md

 ### How do I update the plugin?
 When an update is available, simply return to the plugins window and click on the "Update Plugins" button.

+### Why does the plugin crash sometimes when applying a layout?
+Make sure your mouse cursor is not hovering over any item (even if the item is behind the plugin UI).
+When applying a layout, hovering over an item may cause some game code to conflict with the placement process.
+There is unfortunately no solution to this, since this is tied to how the game operates.

 ### Why does this plugin look familiar?
 This plugin builds upon the foundation laid by 3 other great plugins: [HousingPos](https://github.com/Bluefissure/HousingPos), [BDTH](https://github.com/LeonBlade/BDTHPlugin) and [HouseMate](https://github.com/lmcintyre/Housemate).
 The UI in particular borrows heavily from HousingPos.